 Straight Line Method

-This deprecation method is the most straightforward and it allocates the same cost over every year of an asset’s useful life.
-To calculate the annual deprecation amount, you will first need to determine its useful life as well as the value the asset will still have at the end of its useful life – the salvage or residual value.
+This depreciation method is the most straightforward and it allocates the same cost over every year of an asset’s useful life.
+To calculate the annual depreciation amount, you will first need to determine its useful life as well as the value the asset will still have at the end of its useful life – the salvage or residual value.
 (An example of an asset that could have a salvage value is a moving van that is sold after a company has held it for its useful life.)
 After the useful life and the salvage value is determined, simply subtract the salvage value from the asset’s cost, and divide that by the estimated useful life.

 Example: Peter’s Pizzeria purchases a new vehicle for $16,000 that will be used to deliver pies to hungry customers.
 The estimated useful life of the delivery vehicle is 6 years and the owners believe that they will be able to sell the van for $2,000 when they are through using it.
 In order to estimate the annual depreciation expense on this vehicle, subtract the salvage value, $2,000, from the cost, $16,000, and arrive at $14,000.
-Next, divide this by the estimated useful life, 6 years, to come to an annual deprecation expense of $2,333.
+Next, divide this by the estimated useful life, 6 years, to come to an annual depreciation expense of $2,333.

-While the straight line method of deprecation allocates an even expense throughout the life of the asset, accelerated methods allow the deduction in early years to be greater than later years.
+While the straight line method of depreciation allocates an even expense throughout the life of the asset, accelerated methods allow the deduction in early years to be greater than later years.
 The logic behind this method is that many times when a new item is purchased it will be used more while it is new, and an accelerated method recognizes this.
 Additionally, choosing an accelerated depreciation method over the straight line method can affect net income: because there will be higher expenses paid when using an accelerated method, the company will report lower net income than under the straight line method.
 In the later years this reverses as the amount of depreciation under an accelerated method will be less than under a straight line method.

-The calculations behind determining deprecation using an accelerated method is more complicated than the straight line method.
+The calculations behind determining depreciation using an accelerated method is more complicated than the straight line method.
 First, you need to determine the acceleration factor, which is usually 150% or 200%.
 An acceleration factor of 200% means that you are depreciating the asset twice as fast as you would be if using the straight line method (which is where the name double declining balance comes from), or one-and-a-half times as fast if using a factor of 150%.

 - Determine what the straight line rate would be by dividing 1 by the estimated useful life, and take note of any salvage/residual value of the asset.